sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 To compare the effects of two different rejection thresholds, the user can plot the currently and previously marked data epochs in different colors.
-To do this, change the option in the long rectangular tab under *Plotting options* (at the buttom of the figure).
+To do this, change the option in the long rectangular tab under *Plotting options* (at the bottom of the figure).
 Select
 <span style="color: brown">Show previous and new trials marked for rejection by
 this measure selected above</span>.
-For instance, using '' abnormal distribution'', enter the following parameters and press *Scroll data*.
+For instance, using '' abnormal distribution'', enter the following parameters, and press *Scroll data*.